This is a step-by-step timetable for the Nobel Prize Lesson about a 2018 Nobel Prize.

 Show the interview with an expert in the field (5 min)

-Gunter Schneider, Professor and member of The Nobel Assembly at Karolinska Institutet, talks about this year’s Nobel Prize in Physiology or Medicine:
+Ellen Moons, Professor of physics and member of The Nobel Assembly at Karolinska Institutet, talks about this year’s Nobel Prize in Physics:

 Work with the student worksheet (10 min)